jdnichollsc/faang-interview/CODING_RECURSION.md

 ### Ways to Climb a Staircase
 You have a number of staircases in your house and you like to climb each staircase 1, 2 or 3 steps at a time.
 How many ways there are to reach the top of the staircases?
-Given the respective heights for each of the *s* staircases in your house, find and print the number of ways you can climb each staircase, modulo 10^10 + 7 on a new line.
+Given the respective heights for each of the *s* staircases in your house, find and print the number of ways you can climb each staircase, module 10^10 + 7 on a new line.
 For example, there is *s* =1 staircase in the house that is *n* = 1 steps high.
 You can step on the following sequences of steps:
 ```
 1 1 1 1 1